1. Definitions and Interpretation

-2.4 Should the Customer wish to give access to any Third Party Vendor to receive or process on the Customer’s behalf any Services and/or Content provided by UCAS, the Customer agrees that it is responsible and liable for the compliance by its Third Party Vendor with the terms of this Agreement and shall be and remain liable to UCAS for any breach of this Agreement by such Third Party Vendor.
+2.6 Should the Customer wish to give access Third Party Vendor access to any Services and/or Content provided by UCAS, the Customer agrees that it is responsible and liable for the compliance by its Third Party Vendor with the terms of this Agreement and shall be and remain liable to UCAS for any breach of this Agreement by such Third Party Vendor.
 UCAS reserves the right to deny, limit or withdraw access to any Third Party Vendor in the event of any breach of the Agreement by them or the Customer.

 3. Third Party Content

-UCAS has no or limited control over the availability, value or quality of Content offered by third parties via the Services.
-Content is obtained from a large range of sources and is supplied to the Customer on an “as is” basis.
-UCAS is not responsible or liable for any error in any third party Content but shall seek to remedy any such error which is brought to its attention.
-UCAS is not responsible or liable in any way for any loss or damage resulting from any action that the Customer takes in reliance on any Content.
+UCAS has no or limited control over the availability, value or quality of Third Party Content made available via the Services.
+Third Party Content is obtained from a large range of sources and is made available to the Customer as part of the Services on an “as is” basis.
+UCAS is not responsible or liable for any error in any Third Party Content but shall take reasonable steps to correct any such error which is brought to its attention.
+UCAS is not responsible or liable in any way for any loss or damage resulting from any action that the Customer takes in reliance on any Third Party Content.